yazzy4/raysDSA/README.md

 Involves the measure of time used to run an algorithm as the input size increases

 #### Constant Time - O(1)
-Has the same running time regardless of the size of the input
+Constant time has the same running time regardless of the size of the input

 For example: